 Shopping in Udaipur was truly the icing on our anniversary trip!
 Those 4 days in Udaipur were laced with little shopping sprees where we picked up several items unique to the historic city.
-If you’re looking forward to shopping in Udaipur, search no further because I’m going to tell you the top 5 things you must come back with, apart from the beautiful memories and photographs!
+If you’re looking forward to Udaipur shopping, search no further because I’m going to tell you what to buy in Udaipur, apart from bringing back the beautiful memories and photographs!

 Let me make this clear at the very outset – I am a self-confessed jewellery junkie. 😛 I absolutely love buying, collecting and wearing junk jewellery and always keep an eye out for them.
 Udaipur turned out to be such an amazing treasure trove of jewellery, I couldn’t help but come back with a massive loot!